Get,

 Nine out of 10 pregnant patients develop symptoms of gastroesophageal reflux disease (GERD) by their third trimester.
 Medications may help control the symptoms and it usually goes away or improves after the delivery.

-Dr. Ashish Bajaj, M.B.B.S., M.D
+Dr. Ashish Bajaj, M.B.B.S., M.D. in Clinical Pharmacology and Toxicology

-How stress leads to GERD?
+How Does Stress Lead to GERD?

 Stress in itself may not cause GERD, but it can aggravate your symptoms and severity.